Piccios/OvertimeLedger/README.md

 - **Technology:** Uses the [PhpSpreadsheet](https://phpspreadsheet.readthedocs.io/) library
 - **How to use:** Visit `export.php` in your browser to download the Excel file

-## 📄 License

-This project is released under the MIT license.

-## 🤝 Contributions

-Contributions are welcome!
-To contribute:

-1. Fork the project
-2. Create a branch for your feature
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📞 Support

-For support or questions, open an issue on GitHub.